 In the grief of my Mother’s passing, it was a relief not to worry about the financial impact of returning home so quickly.
 Since that time, I have always used trip cancellation and interruption insurance.
 I have not had to use it again but knowing that it’s there really provides peace of mind for life’s unexpected occurrences.

 By Holly from Globe Blogging

-Traveling through Austria I felt Bronchitis coming.
-As we were going into Croatia we were strongly advised that if we required medical treatment to get it in Vienna.
+Traveling through Austria, I felt Bronchitis coming.
+As we were going into Croatia, we were strongly advised to get it in Vienna if we required medical treatment.

 As a foreigner, I was told my only chance to get antibiotics was to go to the hospital.

-After spending most of the day there, they sent me away with a diagnosis of a ‘bad cough’ and told me to see a chemist.
+After spending most of the day there, they sent me away with a ‘bad cough’ diagnosis and told me to see a chemist.
 Naturally, this was after I had paid about 400 Euros.